Wu wei: Confucian development

+Sinologist Roger T. Ames regards attempts to determine the origin of wu wei as strained speculation.
+But while Shen Buhai bears a "striking" resemblance to the Tao te Ching, it would still be difficult to date the Tao te Ching back to the time of Confucius, even if it predated the third century BCE.
+While Shen Buhai's idea of wu wei is already quite different from Confucianism, he did use it in a similar sense of employing ministers.

+Apart from Shen Buhai, the Analects of Confucius (Lun-yu) are the only preserved text prior to the Zhuangzi that directly use the term.
+More modernly, Edward Slingerland believes the idea of wu wei predated the term, dating it back to the era of the Classic of Poetry.
+With older sinologists more focused on terms, Creel believed that an important clue to the idea of wu wei existed in the Analects.

-Sinologist Herrlee G. Creel believed that an important clue to the development of wu wei existed in the Analects, in a saying attributed to Confucius, which reads: "The Master said, 'Was it not Shun who did nothing and yet ruled well?
+A saying attributed to Confucius reads: "The Master said, 'Was it not Shun who did nothing and yet ruled well?
 What did he do?
-He merely corrected his person ("made himself reverent" – Edward Slingerland) and took his proper position (facing south) as ruler'".
+He merely corrected his person ("made himself reverent" – Slingerland) and took his proper position (facing south) as ruler'".
 The concept of a divine king whose "magic power" (virtue) "regulates everything in the land" (Creel) pervades early Chinese philosophy, particularly "in the early branches of Quietism that developed in the fourth century B.C."